 This means one of three things.

-- Or, those letters were simple lost.
+- Those letters were simple lost.
 It was a world before the internet, remember, and all writing materials were biodegradable.